The world is waking up to Islamic mortgages

 Charles Haresnape, Chief Executive Officer

-For banks that sit outside the mainstream like we do, it’s common to target the needs of niche groups of customers, not served well by the big Banks.
+For banks that sit outside the mainstream like we do, it’s common to target the needs of niche groups of customers.

-In January last year, we officially launched Home Purchase Plans (HPP’s) — also referred to widely as Islamic mortgages — with a full range of products.
+In January last year, we officially launched Home Purchase Plans (HPPs) — also referred to widely as the Islamic alternative to mortgages — with a full range of products.
 We believe that members of the Muslim community are our main customer focus because there is a community in Britain that had been underserved for years.

 There are some obvious reasons why this is happening.
-Lending criteria had tightened in the past decade and many borrowers who would once have been accepted by traditional lenders were frequently turned away by a ‘computer says no’ approach.
+Criteria had tightened in the past decade and many customers who would once have been accepted by traditional finance providers were frequently turned away by a ‘computer says no’ approach.
 At Gatehouse we consider applications on a case-by-case basis by human underwriters who look at the customer’s full financial situations.

 The result?